Power Efficiency Trends

 The Big Switch to SiC and GaN

 Power electronics will evolve in the next five years at a fundamental level, as wide bandgap semiconductor technologies come into broader use.
 New semiconductor materials such as silicon carbide (SiC) and gallium nitride (GaN), offer better thermal conductivity, higher switching speeds, and physically smaller devices than silicon.
+At the same time, this transition also requires engineers to revisit some of the design and testing techniques that they have traditionally used when creating power electronics.

 This shift in the basic building blocks of power supplies is driving new designs from the ground, up.
 GaN is expected to change the world of electronics power supplies (< 100W or so).
 GaN technology is also shaking up the world of RF power amplifiers, thanks to many of the same attributes that make it well-suited for power conversion.
 SiC is finding applications in higher-power designs, such as motors, drives, and inverters.
 “This year we saw a giant inflection point with silicon carbide where there’s a lot of commercial products,” says Tektronix engineer Tom Neville.
 “I think GaNs are somewhat behind.
 Cost is definitely a factor, and also reliability.”